Book review: The Cat Whisperer: Why Cats Do What They Do – and How to Get Them to Do What You Want by Mieshelle Nagelschneider (Bantam, 2013)

 Is it impossible to train a cat?
 Not anymore!
 Your days of yelling and tearing your hair out in the wake of the latest household “cat-astrophe” are over.
 In this fascinating and indispensable book, the Cat Whisperer takes you inside the mind of a feline to explain why members of one of the world’s most inscrutable species act the way they do—and how you can convince them to change their behaviors for the sake of your peace of mind . . . and theirs.

-Not only do I love and adore cats and couldn’t wait to get my hands on a book like this, it’s also come in very handy considering we went from one cat to three exactly three months ago today!
+Not only do I love and adore cats and couldn’t wait to get my hands on a book like this, it has also come in very handy considering we went from one cat to three exactly three months ago today!
 It came about very quickly, in fact in less than a week, and we were going away over Christmas so they weren’t properly introduced to each other … with all the associated issues.

 So, here’s a cat “whisperer” with oodles of experience to tell me where I went wrong and what I can do to salvage the situation and get the boys and Daisy get along with one another, and also give me handy tips on how to get the boys off the kitchen counters and maybe even stop one of the boys from over-grooming.
 Awesome.